ccostes/ml/am_explainer/readme.md

 ```

 ### Create `.ipynb` Notebook
+To generate the notebook file with cell outputs run `jupytext --execute --to notebook am.py` (leave off `--execute` to skip running all of the cells).

-If you want to explore and run the code as a notebook, you can generate a traditional python notebook file with `jupytext --to notebook am.py`.
-If you've created a `.ipynb` notebook and want to updated it from the `.py` file you can use the `--update` flag to prevent overwriting any existing cell outputs.
+If you've modified the `.py` file and want to update the `.ipynb` notebook, you can use the `--update` flag to prevent overwriting any existing cell outputs `jupytext --update --to notebook am.py`.

 If you want to update the .py file with changes from the notebook, use `jupytext --to py:percent am.ipynb`